List of Grim & Evil characters

 The American animated television series Grim & Evil was created by Maxwell Atoms for Cartoon Network.
 It consists of two segments which were eventually spun off into their own series: The Grim Adventures of Billy & Mandy and Evil Con Carne.

 The Grim Adventures of Billy & Mandy follows two children: a dimwitted yet well-meaning boy named Billy (voiced by Richard Steven Horvitz) and a brilliant yet sinister girl named Mandy (voiced by Grey DeLisle).
-After winning a limbo game to save Billy's pet hamster, the two gain The Grim Reaper (voiced by Greg Eagles) as their best friend for eternity and come across many supernatural or otherworldly characters and locations throughout the series.
+After winning a limbo game to save Billy's pet hamster, the two gain the Grim Reaper (voiced by Greg Eagles) as their best friend for eternity and come across many supernatural or otherworldly characters and locations throughout the series.

 Its sister show, Evil Con Carne, follows the brain of a playboy who wants to rule the world with his general, Skarr, and his lover, Major Doctor Ghastly.
 Since Hector Con Carne is attached to a bear named Boskov, Hector wants to find the rest of his body parts and take over the world.

 Introduced in The Grim Adventures of Billy & Mandy

 Main

-In 2021, Maxwell Atoms, who has Asperger syndrome himself, confirmed that Billy, Mandy and the Grim Reaper are autistic.
+In 2021, Maxwell Atoms, who has Asperger syndrome himself, confirmed that Billy, Mandy and the Grim Reaper are on the autistic spectrum.
 He likens Billy to "the fun and joyous inner-world where [Atoms likes] to spend [his] time" in contrast to Mandy, Mandy to "the cold, rational way [he] learned to view the world in order to survive", and Grim as "the moral mediator between the two."